Esther Qin

 Esther Qin (覃帆 (Qín Fān, Qin Sail); born 18 November 1991) is a Chinese-born Australian retired diver.

 Personal life

-Esther was born and raised in a family of Zhuang people, an ethnic minority of China.
-Her family moved to Australia in 2009 as her father had managed to find a position as a chef.
+Qin was born in Liuzhou, Guangxi, China to a Zhuang family.
+Her family moved to Australia in 2009, as her father had found a position as a chef.

 Diving career

 In China

 Qin started diving at the age of eleven in China and competed in several national competitions.

 For Australia

 Qin competed at the 2013 Summer Universiade in Kazan, Russia, won a silver medal in the 3m synchronised with Samantha Mills.
 She also competed in the 1 m and 3 m springboard.

 At the 2014 Commonwealth Games in Glasgow, Scotland, she won the gold medal in the women's 3m springboard, a bronze medal in women's 1m springboard and came 4th in the women's synchronised 3 metre springboard alongside Anna Gelai.
 She was coached by Chava Sobrino at the New South Wales Institute of Sport.

 At the 2015 World Aquatics Championships, Kazan, Russia, she won a bronze medal in the 3m synchronized with Samantha Mills.

 She competed at the 2016 Olympics where she finished 6th in the women's 3 metre springboard event.

 Qin partnered with Georgia Sheehan in the 2018 Commonwealth Games to achieve first place and received a gold medal in the 3m synchronised springboard event.
 Qin also won a bronze medal in the women's 1m springboard event and came 5th in the women's 3 metre springboard event.

 Qin qualified for the Tokyo 2020 Olympics where she came 12th in the women's 3-metre springboard event.

-She competed at the 2022 Commonwealth Games where she came 5th in the women's synchronised 3 metre springboard evnt alongside Brittany O'Brien and 6th in the women's 1 metre springboard event.
+She competed at the 2022 Commonwealth Games where she came 5th in the women's synchronised 3 metre springboard event alongside Brittany O'Brien and 6th in the women's 1 metre springboard event.

-Qin announced her retirement from international diving on December 5 2022.
+Qin announced her retirement from international diving on December 5, 2022.